albertovalverde/HuggingFace-Model-Research/README.md

 # HuggingFace-Model-Research
-A repository for research and experimentation with Hugging Face models, focusing on testing, fine-tuning, and evaluating performance across various AI tasks.
+This repository is dedicated to research and experimentation with Hugging Face models, exploring their capabilities, performance, and potential applications in various fields.
+It serves as a collaborative space for testing different architectures, fine-tuning techniques, and evaluating model outcomes to enhance understanding and use of state-of-the-art NLP and AI technologies.